Skip to content

 Like Article

-Concurrency is the execution of the multiple instruction sequences at the same time.
+Concurrency is the execution of multiple instruction sequences at the same time.
 It happens in the operating system when there are several process threads running in parallel.
 The running process threads always communicate with each other through shared memory or message passing.
-Concurrency results in sharing of resources result in problems like deadlocks and resources starvation.
+Concurrency results in the sharing of resources resulting in problems like deadlocks and resource starvation.

-It helps in techniques like coordinating execution of processes, memory allocation and execution scheduling for maximizing throughput.
+It helps in techniques like coordinating the execution of processes, memory allocation, and execution scheduling for maximizing throughput.

 The Processes executing in the operating system is one of the following two types: